YINI-lang/YINI-spec/RATIONALE.md

 >
 > — Mr. Seppänen (creator of YINI)

+Nonetheless, some design choices may seem unconventional at first, and may initially raise questions as certain design decisions were carefully weighed against competing goals.
+For instance, YINI deliberately adopts a C-style approach of using `//` for line comments, however `#` style comments are also supported — as long as the `#` is followed by a space or tab.
+This requirement prevents clashes with hex-like values.
+Using `#` to denote hex numbers (e.g., `#FF0033`) is a deliberate design choice and compromise, intended to align with conventions found in CSS (for color codes) and similar contexts.
+For example: #FF0033 is interpreted as a hex value, whereas # FF0033 is treated as a comment.

 These values guide YINI's syntax, structure, and behavior — making it reliable for both humans and machines.

+#### A.4.1.
+The # Marker as a Comment Symbol
+- This is an intentional design decision to avoid ambiguity with hex-like values (e.g., CSS-style color codes), which are common in various domains.
+- Due to the change where `#` is no longer used as a section marker, the tilde (`~`) was initially considered as the new default.
+However, multiple tildes on a line tend to visually blend together.
+In the end, the caret (`^`) was chosen instead for its clarity, visual distinctiveness, and maximum compatibility (like `#` and `~`, it is also within 7-bit ASCII).

 ## B. Versus Other Formats
 ### B.1.
 Why Not Existing Formats?